 Welcome to The Tin Shed's Spotlight On.

-This is where you can get up close and personal with some of our artists and makers, see their latest work and catch up with their news and updates.
+This is where you can get up close and personal with our guest artists and makers, see their latest work and catch up with their news and updates.

 When you see Peter Hallam's work, not only is it instantly recognisable, but will probably stop you in your tracks and make you ask, "who are these colourful characters".